All recce sites img

 John Barry (production designer) used Kodak Tri-X panchromatic photographs and hand-drawn sketches to document the various locations scouted during the principal Episode IV pre-production recce to Tunisia in mid-November 1975.
 Over 30 negatives from Barry’s collection of recce photos have been released via official publications or Star Wars community online platforms.
 No names or specific identifications are associated with any of the negatives.

 Multi-faceted research confirms that one of Barry’s recce photos depicts the Bouregba Mosque from the vantage point of the C117 access road overlooking the southwest corner of the complex.
-Barry appears to have taken the photo from inside a vehicle, suggesting only a pass-by stop at the complex.
+Barry appears to have taken the photo from inside a vehicle, suggesting only a quick pass-by stop at the complex.
 The focal point of the photo seems to be the weaving workshop situated between the mosque minaret and cemetery, mirroring the interest given to the Hanout el-Aouina workshop in Houmt Souk during the same recce.
+The close proximity of the cemetery to the weaving workshop likely designated Bouregba Mosque unsuitable for filming from the start.

 As the easternmost Star Wars recce site on Djerba island, Bouregba Mosque represents the scouted location nearest to the lodging accommodations used by the Episode IV recce team in likely the Midoun Zone Touristique.
 Despite various structural changes/additions that have taken place at the complex since the 1975 recce, the Bouregba Mosque minaret, weaving workshop, and cemetery remain overtly recognizable, particularly when viewed over the southwest section of the post-1975 perimeter stone wall that surrounds the complex.